A particle's perspective on screening mechanisms: Screening for different mass generation mechanisms

 The coupling of fifth forces to baryons has been previously considered, focusing on the nuclei of different elements~\cite{Damour:2010rm,Damour:2010rp}.
-However, we argue that since quantum corrections are calculated once the theory is stable at its vacuum configuration (i.e., after calculating the vevs of the fields), they do not contribute to screening the fifth forces.
+However, it can be the case that, since quantum corrections are calculated once the theory is stable at its vacuum configuration (i.e., after calculating the vevs of the fields), they do not contribute to screening the fifth forces.
 For example, regarding the fifth force coupling to baryons, the main channel of the interaction comes from the conformal anomaly to the gauge field~\cite{Burrage:2018dvt} via the effective coupling to the would-be Higgs

 where $\langle \tilde{\phi}\rangle=v_{\tilde{\phi}}$ and we have omitted the Wilson coefficient and proportional terms to the number of quarks producing this effective coupling.
 However, we can see that this term will not contribute to the field screening as it is normalised over the vev of the would-be Higgs field.

-Having only $\sim20\%$ of the proton's mass generated by the Higgs mechanism does not mean that the remaining $80\%$ of the inertial mass will be environmentally dependent as for the dynamically broken scale symmetry case in section~\ref{subsec SM}.
-This is because quantum corrections must be calculated independently in each frame.
-Therefore, to understand the shift of the different components of the proton's mass due to screening, we would have to study the generation of the proton mass directly in the Jordan frame instead of conformally transforming the results obtained in the Einstein frame.
+Nonetheless, an actual computation of how bound states couple to the non-minimally coupled field is required before making a complete statement about the baryon contribution to screening mechanisms.